MRCIEU/traithunter/README.md

-# phenotype mapping
+# TraitHunter

-Attempts in mapping phenotypes to EFO
+Semantic mapping of phenotypic traits across various dictionaries and extraction of these traits from literature.